Staff

 Danielle A. Davis, Esq., is the director of Technology Policy at the Joint Center for Political and Economic Studies, where she leads the organization's Technology Policy program.
 Her primary areas of focus encompass broadband adoption and access, content moderation, and privacy issues.
 She brings a wealth of experience to her role as a highly accomplished attorney specializing in technology and telecommunications law, policy development, and civil rights advocacy.

-Before assuming her current position, Danielle held the role of assistant general counsel at the Universal Service Administrative Company.
+Before assuming her current position, Davis held the role of assistant general counsel at the Universal Service Administrative Company.
 In this capacity, she provided legal counsel related to the administration of the Affordable Connectivity Program and the USF Lifeline Program.
 Additionally, she served as a Tech and Telecom Policy counsel at the Multicultural Media, Telecom, and Internet Council.
 Here, she offered guidance on tech and telecom matters to leadership, managed the fellowship program, reviewed outgoing communications, and drafted and edited comments submitted to the FCC and NTIA.

-Danielle's dedication to advancing technology and telecom policy is evident in her prior work as a Tech and Telecom Policy fellow at the National Urban League Washington Bureau.
+Davis's dedication to advancing technology and telecom policy is evident in her prior work as a Tech and Telecom Policy fellow at the National Urban League Washington Bureau.
 In this role, she advised senior management on tech and telecom issues, collaborated on cross-functional teams and projects, and was responsible for drafting U.S. congressional testimony, policy recommendations, comments, letters, and digital outreach materials.

-Danielle's impressive academic background includes a Juris Doctor degree from Barry University, Dwayne O. Andreas School of Law, as well as a Bachelor of Science in General Economics and a Bachelor of Arts in Political Science from Florida Atlantic University, where she graduated cum laude.
+Davis's impressive academic background includes a Juris Doctor degree from Barry University, Dwayne O. Andreas School of Law, as well as a Bachelor of Science in General Economics and a Bachelor of Arts in Political Science from Florida Atlantic University, where she graduated cum laude.
 She is an active member of the Florida Bar, the Federal Communications Bar Association (FCBA), and the International Association of Privacy Professionals (IAPP).
-Danielle also serves as a co-chair on the FCBA's Privacy and Data Security Committee.
+Davis also serves as a co-chair on the FCBA's Privacy and Data Security Committee.

 DR. KAYLA ELLIOTT